M80 Ring Road: Remaining upgrades

+North East Link

 Currently, the easternmost point of the Metropolitan Ring Road terminates at Greensborough at the Greensborough Bypass.
-There have been numerous proposals to extend it to the Eastern Freeway, and thus complete the "missing link" in a freeway-standard ring road around Melbourne, starting from Laverton North and ending in Frankston.
+There have been numerous proposals, most recently the North East Link, to extend it to the Eastern Freeway/Eastlink, and thus complete the "missing link" in a freeway-standard ring road around Melbourne, starting from Laverton North and ending in Frankston.
 The resulting ring road will be similar to the size and scope of Sydney's Orbital Motorway and would enable traffic to transit between the Hume and Calder Highways and Melbourne's outer east without having to cross Melbourne's inner suburbs.

-If the road is built, it would run through areas that are environmentally and politically sensitive, such as Viewbank, Banyule Flats, Eltham, Templestowe or Warrandyte.
-A link to the east was previously considered using the proposed tunnel to connect the Eastern Freeway with Melbourne's west, before its cancellation.
+Once the road is built, it will run through areas that are environmentally and politically sensitive, such as Viewbank, Banyule Flats, Eltham, Templestowe or Warrandyte.
+An inner-city link to the east was previously considered using the proposed tunnel to connect the Eastern Freeway with Melbourne's west, before its cancellation.

-Another possible route for the freeway has been suggested that would result in existing transmission line corridors being utilised.
+A longer eastern route for the link, which was suggested during planning, would have resulted in existing transmission line corridors being utilised.
 The official reservation for the extension ends at Ryans Road in Eltham North, but these transmission line corridors could be used to carry the freeway through to Eastlink in Ringwood.
 Environmental impacts would still be a problem including noise, pollution, possible destruction of vegetation and the interruption of wildlife crossings.
-Less opposition from local politicians and the public would be likely if the much more expensive option of tunnelling is chosen.
+A mostly tunnelled road would result in less environmental impacts but would be much more expensive.

-On 7 July 2008 it was announced by then Premier John Brumby that the completion of the missing section was again being considered by the Victorian State Government as part of a wider plan to deal with Melbourne's traffic problems.
-A new freeway through some of the city's most environmentally sensitive areas is among a series of proposals considered in the plan.
-Environmental concerns about building the road through the green wedge and the disruption of communities in the area have been raised.
+In July 2008, it was announced by then Premier John Brumby that the completion of the missing section was again being considered by the Victorian State Government as part of a wider plan to deal with Melbourne's traffic problems.
+Environmental concerns about building the road through the green wedge and the disruption of communities in the area were raised.

-In December 2016, Premier Daniel Andrews announced plans for extending the freeway.
-The project is expected to cost around $10 billion.
-In May 2016, Infrastructure Victoria released its new consultancy options assessment report, a preferred route was selected in 2017, early construction began in 2020, and major construction began in late 2022, for a proposed completion by 2027/28.
+In December 2016, then Premier Daniel Andrews announced plans for extending the freeway.
+The project was initially estimated to cost at least $10 billion.
+In May 2016, Infrastructure Victoria released its new consultancy options assessment report, a preferred route was selected in 2017, early construction began in 2020, and major construction began in late 2022, for an expected completion in 2028.